 - Creative artistes are granted copyrights on musical, literary, dramatic and artistic works for their creations; while

 - Innovators are granted protection for their patents, industrial designs, trade secrets, confidential information, and layout-designs of integrated circuits for their innovations.

 IP is an intangible asset to a company.
-It gives business partners and financial institutions the confidence to invest in or collaborate with the organisation.
+It gives business partners and financial institutions the confidence to invest in or collaborate with the organization.

-In addition to protecting their creation, business owners can maximise the value of their IPs in many ways.
+In addition to protecting their creation, business owners can maximize the value of their IPs in many ways.
 They can franchise, license out or transact their IP.